runonbitcoin/walleteering/guide/03-owner.md

 console.log('dragon.owner:', dragon.owner)
 ```

-Creating jigs doesn't require any owner signatures!
+Run will call your `owner()` method when the `new Dragon()` line is called.
+The value returned will be assigned as `dragon.owner.` New jigs don't require any signatures so we can test this before the `sign()` method is implemented.

 Open `test.html` in your browser and then check the web console.
 If you see `dragon.owner` is your address, congratulations!
-That was the hard part.
+You've just completed the hard part.
 Let's finish the Owner API by implementing the `sign()` method.

 ## The sign() method